iamshiuba/iSHIUBA/README.md

 - **Video Carousel**: Display of YouTube videos in an interactive carousel.
 - **Language Selection**: Option to change the website language with support for English, Portuguese, and Japanese.
 - **Collapsible Sidebars**: Sidebars that can be hidden or shown, providing a more dynamic navigation experience.
+- **Theme Switch**: Option to change the website theme with support for Light and Dark.

 ## Technologies Used